 $ minicom -D /dev/ttyACM0

 Then, press the RESET button (The black one), you should see the following message:

 You can debug an application in the usual way.
 Here is an example for the Hello World application.

-# On Linux/macOS cd $ZEPHYR_BASE/samples/hello_world mkdir build && cd build # On Windows cd %ZEPHYR_BASE%\samples\hello_world mkdir build & cd build # Use cmake to configure a Ninja-based build system: cmake -GNinja -DBOARD=stm32f429i_disc1 .. # Now run ninja on the generated build system: ninja debug
+# From the root of the zephyr repository # Use cmake to configure a Ninja-based buildsystem: cmake -B build -GNinja -DBOARD=stm32f429i_disc1 samples/hello_world # Now run ninja on the generated build system: ninja -C build debug